spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 ## Notebooks are regular Spark applications

-Ocean Spark essentially makes no distinction between notebooks and Spark applications launched by API requests.
+Ocean for Spark essentially makes no distinction between notebooks and Spark applications launched by API requests.
 All options and features of Spark applications are available to notebooks.

 Notebooks appear in the [Applications](ocean-spark/product-tour/monitor-applications) list, so you can see their logs and configurations, access the Spark UI, and more: